-3.2 Commencing the application process
+3.2 Commencing the Application Process

-- (a) The application process is commenced by the applicant submitting an enquiry to Western Power. - (b) Following Western Power's response to the enquiry, the applicant must submit: - (i) an application to Western Power on the appropriate application form; or that is complete.

-(ii) where permitted under this applications and queuing policy, notice to Western Power.
+- (a) The application process is commenced by the applicant submitting an enquiry to Western Power. - (b) Following Western Power's response to the enquiry, the applicant must submit: - (i) an application to Western Power on the appropriate application form; or - (ii) where permitted under this applications and queuing policy, notice to Western Power, that is complete.

 (c) Western Power will stamp complete applications with the date on which the applications are lodged and complete, and this date will be the priority date.
-The priority date may change in accordance with the provisions of clause 24A.
+The priority date may change in accordance with the provisions of clause 24A or otherwise be determined in accordance with clauses 10 or 11.2.

-3.3 Applicant to be market participant
+3.3 Applicant to be Market Participant